awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 1. Perform maintenance on the old primary, which becomes the new standby\.

-When you modify the database engine for your DB instance in a Multi\-AZ deployment, Amazon RDS upgrades both primary and secondary DB instances at once\.
-In this case, the database engine for the entire Multi\-AZ deployment is shut down during the upgrade\.
+If you upgrade the database engine for your DB instance in a Multi\-AZ deployment, Amazon RDS modifies both primary and secondary DB instances at the same time\.
+In this case, both the primary and secondary DB instances in the Multi\-AZ deployment are unavailable during the upgrade\.
+This operation causes downtime until the upgrade is complete\.
+The duration of the downtime varies based on the size of your DB instance\.

+If your DB instance runs RDS for MySQL or RDS for MariaDB, you can minimize the downtime required for an upgrade by using a blue/green deployment\.
+For more information, see [Using Amazon RDS Blue/Green Deployments for database updates](blue-green-deployments.md)\.
+If you upgrade an RDS for SQL Server DB instance in a Multi\-AZ deployment, then Amazon RDS performs rolling upgrades, so you have an outage only for the duration of a failover\.
+For more information, see [Multi\-AZ and in\-memory optimization considerations](USER_UpgradeDBInstance.SQLServer.md#USER_UpgradeDBInstance.SQLServer.MAZ)\.

-For more information on Multi\-AZ deployments, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.
+For more information about Multi\-AZ deployments, see [Configuring and managing a Multi\-AZ deployment](Concepts.MultiAZ.md)\.

 ## The Amazon RDS maintenance window<a name="Concepts.DBMaintenance"></a>